-Course Objectives
+Course Learning Objectives from the Instructor

 Learning objectives for this class are:

 - (1) for students to understand the theoretical underpinnings of labor economics. - (2) for students to be knowledgeable about key policy issues affecting the economics of employment relationships. - (3) for students to be able to access, organize, and analyze public data for relevant decision-making in the workplace and for policy.